farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 + [Lab 1](cognitive-search-concept-intro.md) - 1 hour - Cognitive Search key concepts.
 This is a read only introduction, and all of the links should be followed.
 + [Lab 2](cognitive-search-get-start-preview.md) - 2 hours - Create a Cognitive Search Predefined Skill.
-+ [Lab 3](cognitive-search-output-field-mapping.md) - 2 hours - Map fields into your Azure Search Index.
++ [Lab 3](cognitive-search-output-field-mapping.md) - 1 hour - Map fields into your Azure Search Index.
 + [Lab 4](cognitive-search-create-custom-skill-example.md) - 2 hours - Create a Cognitive Search Custom Skill.